reflectoring/reflectoring.github.io/content/blog/2022/2022-01-25-annotation-processing.md

 ## Annotation Categories

+Annotation categories distinguish annotations based on the number of parameters that need to be passed in.

+**Use case for annotation categories:** By categorizing annotations as parameter-less, single value or multi-value, we are able to specify annotations in a more concise manner, and eliminate redundancy.

 ### Marker Annotations

-Marker Annotations do not contain any members or data.
+Marker annotations do not contain any members or data.
 If we specified no parameters for the Company annotation in the Employee class below, it would process the default values.

 ```java